WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI-Unsupported.md

 #### setElementOptions

 Sets options of a cell, group or the notebook.
+[Cloud 1.56]

 + Parameters